Fatty Acids: Natural Cyclic

 The cyclopropane ring is also opened under relatively mild conditions by reaction with bromine, mercuric acetate or acidic reagents such as boron trifluoride-methanol.
 In contrast, cyclopropyl fatty acids are stable on silver nitrate chromatography, when they elute together with saturated fatty acids, and they are unaffected by bases and by the oxidizing agents commonly used to locate double bonds.

-The first step in the biosynthesis of the cyclopropane ring in a fatty acid in bacteria is similar to that for certain methyl-branched fatty acids and involves addition of a methyl group to the double bond from S-adenosylmethionine, which is converted to S‑adenosylhomocysteine in the process.
+The first step in the biosynthesis of the cyclopropane ring in a fatty acid in bacteria is similar to that for certain methyl-branched fatty acids with addition of a methyl group to the double bond from S-adenosylmethionine, which is converted to S‑adenosylhomocysteine in the process.
 Experiments with double bonds labelled with deuterium confirm that the hydrogen atoms in the fatty acid are retained, so the subsequent cyclization step involves a loss of hydrogen from the methyl group.

 The reaction reaches its maximum during the early stationary growth phase of the organism, and it is energetically expensive as synthesis of each S‑adenosylmethionine molecule requires three ATP equivalents.
 It is noteworthy that the substrate for the reaction is a monoenoic fatty acid in position sn-2 of phosphatidylethanolamine usually (or rarely position sn-1 depending on species), not the free acid or coenzyme A ester.
 In contrast, in the symbiotic soil bacterium Sinorhizobium meliloti, cyclopropanation occurs in many different lipids independently of the polar head group and in precursors in both positions of the glycerol moiety.
 In Escherichia coli and the gastric pathogen Helicobacter pylori, one function of cyclopropane fatty acids is to reduce the permeability of the cell membranes, and so they protect from acid shock as can occur during passage of ingested organisms through the stomach.